Saturday, May 16, 2015

 My Town

 We stopped in Hampton Cove to fill up with gas.
-Hubby took the wrong turn and we came out of the Southside of Huntsville instead of coming across Mono Sano Mountain.
+Hubby took the wrong turn, and we came out of the Southside of Huntsville instead of crossing Mono Sano Mountain.

 We were home at about nine pm.